-‘Free bleeding’ is when a person experiences their period without blocking or collecting period flow – so essentially it means to bleed without the use of tampons, pads, or other menstrual devices used to absorb period flow or menstrual blood/fluid.
+‘Free bleeding’ is when a person experiences their period without blocking or collecting period flow – so, essentially it means to bleed without the use of tampons, pads, or other menstrual devices used to absorb period flow or menstrual blood/fluid.

-You may remember the story about Kiran Gandhi from back in 2015, when she ran the London marathon whilst on her period, freely flowing and visible through her tights.
+You may remember the story about Kiran Gandhi from back in 2015, when she ran the London marathon whilst on her period, freely flowing and with her period visible through her tights.
 This wasn't a leakage-freakage accident, she intended it entirely; her aim was to "transcend oppression" and raise awareness for women who don't have access to sanitary products.
 She made international headlines and certainly made a statement, but did she start a movement?